 Moritz Grossmann Uhren celebrates its 10th anniversary.
 The new Anniversary models and the BACKPAGE with mirrored calibre are introduced at the Baselworld 2018.
 On the occasion of the 10th anniversary, 24 unique pieces will be successfully auctioned in cooperation with Christie´s in New York.

-Moritz Grossmann will be presenting its innovations in Dubai and Tokyo as part of the Roadshow 2019.
-These are the GMT with two time zones, the TEFNUT 1001 Nights with golden Milanaise bracelet and the CORNER STONE in rectangular design.
+Moritz Grossmann presents its innovations in Dubai, Tokyo, Hong Kong and London as part of the international Roadshow 2019.
+These are the GMT with two time zones, the TEFNUT Arabian Nights with golden Milanaise bracelet, the CORNER STONE in rectangular design, the HAMATIC as the first self-winding watch by Moritz Grossmann, the POWER RESERVE Vintage with historical Moritz Grossmann logo, the MOON in SPACE as a homage to the beauty of the moon and the 37 ARABISCH Black&White in iconic colour contrast of black and white.
 Moritz Grossmann also presents the TEFNUT Lady Butterfly.
-In accordance with the artistic design created by Harriet Oberlaender, a swarm of colourful butterflies has been painted on the mother of pearl dial by hand.
+Based on the artistic design created by Harriet Oberlaender, a swarm of colourful butterflies was painted by hand on the dial of precious mother-of-pearl.

 Moritz Grossmann open biography